 Other advantages are:

-- Value innovation- as blockchain is open source, it can be applied in all industries, reduces barriers to entry and encourages innovation
+- Value innovation – as blockchain is open source, it can be applied in all industries, reducing barriers to entry and encouraging innovation

 Map of Bitcoin accepting venues (CoinDesk, 2016):

-- Finance- All traditional banks fear the blockchain effect and are investing in it at breakneck speed so they are not left out of the party and the potential cost savings.
-R3 consortium is raising $200m from over 60 of the world’s largest financial institutions to fund collaboration for the adoption of blockchain and 15 banks are collaborating with Ripple to revolutionise settlements.
-Nasdaq has launched Linq, a private trading platform based on blockchain technology, allowing private companies to trade shares together.
-They believe that blockchain has the potential to reduce settlement times from 3 days to 10 minutes, reducing both risks and costs
+#2 Finance - All traditional banks fear the blockchain effect and are investing in it at breakneck speed so they are not left out of the party and the potential cost savings.
+R3 consortium, an enterprise blockchain software firm, closed the largest funding round in the history of distributed ledger technology in 2017, with $107m investment from over 60 of the world’s largest financial institutions.
+The investment aimed to fund collaboration for the adoption of blockchain.
+Fifteen banks are also collaborating with Ripple to revolutionise how they conduct settlements.
+And Nasdaq has launched Linq, a private trading platform based on blockchain technology, allowing private companies to trade shares together.
+They believe that blockchain has the potential to reduce settlement times from 3 days to 10 minutes, reducing both risks and costs.

-- Government- Dubai’s government has committed to 100% blockchain by 2020 and the UK government has been testing the technology to make benefit payments.
-In July 2016, the Bank of England said replacing 30% of the currency in circulation with a central bank digital currency would ‘permanently raise GDP by as much as 3%’
+#3 Government - Dubai’s government has committed to 100% blockchain by 2020, and the UK government has been testing the technology to make benefit payments.
+In July 2016, the Bank of England said replacing 30% of the currency in circulation with a central bank digital currency would ‘permanently raise GDP by as much as 3%.’

-- Music- Start-ups such as Ujo Music are building Ethereum-based blockchain smart contracts to solve the industry’s monetisation and licensing problems.
+#4 Music - Startups such as Ujo Music are building Ethereum-based blockchain smart contracts to solve the industry’s monetisation and licensing problems.
 Storing a song on the blockchain, with its own unique ID, allows artists to be paid directly for their music, aiming to cut out online services.
-Singer Imogen Heap has launched her first song on the blockchain
+Singer Imogen Heap has launched her first song on the blockchain.

-- Energy- smart meters enabling digital payments could revolutionise the sector, particularly for unbanked customers.
+#5 Energy - Smart meters enabling digital payments could revolutionise the sector, particularly for unbanked customers.
 A pilot project by start-up Bankymoon brought electricity funded by foreign donors to a South African school.
-This also has applications for charities, ensuring that donations reach their intended destination
+This also has applications for charities, ensuring that donations reach their intended destination.

-- Healthcare- blockchain technology has the potential to deal with healthcare’s major problems- lack of interoperability, security and costs
+#6 Healthcare - Blockchain technology has the potential to deal with healthcare’s major problems – lack of interoperability, security and costs.

-- Sharing economy- blockchain has the potential to disrupt even the most innovative business models. lmagine if Airbnb and Uber were replaced by blockchain clones.
+#7 Sharing economy - Blockchain has the potential to disrupt even the most innovative business models. lmagine if Airbnb and Uber were replaced by blockchain clones.
 This world, envisaged by Don and Alex Tapscott in ‘The Blockchain Revolution’ (2016), would verify financial transactions and codify reputations, diminishing the power of middlemen and the 20% cut that Uber takes from its drivers.
-The two companies could share customer information but would have to endure margin squeeze.
-No surprise then that Airbnb has pre-empted the situation by employing blockchain experts themselves
+The two companies could share customer information but would have to endure a margin squeeze.
+No surprise then that Airbnb has preempted the situation by employing blockchain experts themselves.

 So this new world is full of possibilities.
-While I do believe that blockchain, although very much in its infancy, has the potential to be the knight in shining armour which brings the consumer to the centre of every business transaction and saves costs throughout the economy, Bitcoin, at least for the developed world, might be considered a case of the emperor’s new clothes.
-And blockchain ex Bitcoin is not without its problems, among them scalability (maximum 7 transactions/sec), speed (minimum 10 min delay for transaction confirmation), security as all transactions are transparent and perhaps most importantly, that it contradicts existing legal, accounting and taxation rules- whoops!
+While I do believe that blockchain, although very much in its infancy, has the potential to be the knight in shining armour which brings the consumer to the centre of every business transaction and saves costs throughout the economy; Bitcoin on the other hand, at least for the developed world, might be considered a case of the emperor’s new clothes.
+And they are not without their problems, among them scalability (maximum 7 transactions/sec), speed (minimum 10 min delay for transaction confirmation), security as all transactions are transparent and perhaps most importantly, that it contradicts existing legal, accounting and taxation rules - whoops!